steryu/library/README.md

 # libft, ft_printf & get_next_line
-libft, ft_printf &amp; get_next_line

 Library-42 is a collective name for the three projects i made at school:

 ### **libft**
-during this project we needed to make simple but handy functions by ourself.
-Because of that we learned a lot about how those functions internally worked instead of just blindly relaining on them. the following funcitons we made were:
+During this project we needed to recode simple but handy functions of the C standard library as well as some other utility functions.
+Because of that we learned a lot about how those functions internally worked instead of just blindly relaining on them.
+We would be using this library during the rest of the cursus.
+The following funcitons we made were:

 | function | description |
 |---------:|------------:|